ChicagoPark/Ubuntu/README.md

 1. go to VS Code and Download: https://code.visualstudio.com/
 2. New file and save file on the folder that we want to save it.

+# Install - Python
+1. go to Extensions
+2. search Python and install
+3. search Code Runner
+4. click the gear button and click the setting and go down until we find Code Actions On Save.
+5. Press Edit in settings.json
+6. add this line => "code-runner.runInTerminal": true

+# Install and customize - Vim
+1. go to Extensions
+2. search Vim
+3. Ctrl + Shift + P => settings => click Preferences: Open Settings (JSON)
 ```